coincovemx/ruby-api-client/README.md

 volabit_client = Volabit::Client.new(app_id, secret, callback)
 ```

-Note that the by default the Volabit client uses the **production** environment.
+Note that by default the Volabit client uses the **production** environment.
 If you want to use the **test** environment, set the sandbox flag to `true` before requesting the authorization code.

 ```ruby
 volabit_client.sandbox true